Interest Rate "Indifference"

 Borrowers can't afford to have that happen ...

 Each stage of the mortgage process is important.
 Even the more boring or mundane of them.
 And that's really important to remember right now as interest rates have been more volatile and trending upward.
-Any indifference shown ... or delay in communication with their LO ... has real potential to cause stress and cost them money.
+Any indifference showed ... or delay in communication with their LO ... has real potential to cause stress and cost them money.

 As the old saying goes, "Timing is everything" ... and that is certainly true when it comes to interest rates.